nosas/blog/deep_learning_python/ch2/article.md

 model.fit(train_images, train_labels, epochs=5, batch_size=128)
 ```

-Fitting the model to the training data is simple: the model will iterate on the training data in mini-batch of 128 samples, 5 times over.
+Fitting the model to the training data is simple: the model will iterate on the training data in a mini-batch of 128 samples, 5 times over.
 Each iteration over the entire training dataset is called an *epoch*.
 Given that there are 60000 training images, there are a total of 60000/128 (~469, or 500) mini-batches.